lieblb/tiltr/README.md

 Please note that the default network setup globally exposes your port; if your firewall does not block it, other people will be able to reach your TiltR installation from outside (you can change this by changing TiltR' `docker-compose.yml`).

 Be patient during the first setup, it may take some time.
 If your installation is local, `mymachine` will be `localhost`.

+To stop TiltR kill its process.
+You can also call `./compose.py stop` to shut down any running docker instances.

 # The TiltR UI